 Today, I’m going to give you five challenging riddles to try and solve!
-Use your English skills to find the answers!
+Use your English skills to find the answers.

 Over the past few months, I have released two riddle episodes, and after hearing from a few of you via Instagram, I thought I’d make another challenge.
 I also ran out of time to write a full episode today – but don’t worry, I’ll have longer episodes out on Wednesday and Friday this week.

-Just like last time, I will tell you a few popular English riddles, and I want to see if you can work out the answers.
 A riddle is a question, statement, or phrase that is almost a puzzle and requires you to think to answer.
-Riddles are a great way to stimulate your mind, get your brain working, and have fun!
+Riddles are a great way to stimulate your mind, get your brain working, and have fun.
 They are also excellent ways to test your English skills.
-Make sure you listen to my previous episodes!
-The answers for previous riddles can be found on my instagram page, and I’ll reveal the solutions for these challenges later this week!
-However, feel free to message me and check your answers!
+Make sure you listen to my previous episodes.

-Also, I’ll give you the same tip as last time!
+Also, I’ll give you the same tip as last time.
 Think about how words are spelled and words that might have more than one meaning.
-Sometimes the meaning is important and you might need a little basic knowledge to help you understand, but often meanings and extra information are not needed to answer riddles!
+Sometimes the meaning is important and you might need a little basic knowledge to help you understand, but often meanings and extra information are not needed to answer riddles.

 Ok, so let’s get started